-If a County representative does not render a decision to the employee within the time limitations, the employee may, within five (5) working days thereafter, appeal to the next step in the procedure.
+If a County representative does not render a decision to the employee within the time limitations, the employee may, within seven (7) calendar days thereafter, appeal to the next step in the procedure.

 If the management representative does not feel they have the authority to resolve the grievance, the grievance may be referred to the next step in the procedure.